greentfrapp/greentfrapp.github.io/_posts/2018-10-07-leaflet-tutorial.md

 ## Add Custom Shapes

-This will follow the `3-geojson.html` file in the Github repository [here](https://github.com/greentfrapp/leaflet-tutorial).
+*This will follow the `3-geojson.html` file in the Github repository.
+Source code [here](https://github.com/greentfrapp/leaflet-tutorial/blob/master/3-geojson.html) and sample page [here](https://greentfrapp.github.io/leaflet-tutorial/3-geojson.html)*

 One new thing we will be introducing here is the web app at http://geojson.io.
 This helps to export any drawings on the map to a geojson format that is readable by Leaflet.